The page has been translated by Gen AI.

 Diagram

 Figure.
-Resource Expansion Mode (Using Auto Scaling)
+Resource expansion mode (using Auto Scaling)

-Query Engine Type: Personal
+Query Engine Type: Private

 Diagram

 Figure.
-Resource Expansion Mode (Using Auto Scaling)
+Resource Expansion Mode (using Auto Scaling)

-Server Type
+Server type

-The server types supported by Quick Query are as follows:
+The server types supported by Quick Query are as follows.

-Server TypeStandardProvided server types
+Server typeStandardProvided server types

-• Standard: Standard specifications (vCPU, Memory) configuration commonly used
+• Standard: Standard configuration (vCPU, Memory) commonly used

-Server Sizes1v2m4Provided server specifications
+Server sizes1v2m4Provided server specifications

 • vCPU 2, Memory 4G